v4iv/theleakycauldronblog/src/content/articles/how-is-kingdom-two-crowns-addictive.md

 ---
-title: How is Kingdom Two Crowns So Addictive?
+title: How is Kingdom Two Crowns So Addictive?!
 description: A love letter to a game with just one button, a slow horse, and some wooden walls that somehow hijacked five hours of my life.
 pubDate: 2026-02-11T16:59:00.000+05:30
-slug: how-is-kingdom-two-crowns-addictive
+slug: how-is-kingdom-two-crowns-so-addictive
 author: eklavya-mishra
 cover: src/assets/media/FUAY5i8.png
 tags: